 Journalists, freelance science writers, and public information officers may sign up for complimentary media registration.
-Online pre-registration is open until 31 March.
+Online pre-registration is now closed.

 Media registration gives access to the Press Centre and other meeting rooms and includes a public transportation ticket, the information and schedules book and a USB flash drive with the abstracts presented at the General Assembly, as well as extra material regarding this year's theme.
 Media participants also have access to high-speed Internet (LAN and WLAN) and complimentary breakfast, lunch, coffee and refreshments at the Press Centre.

 Please read the eligibility requirements for media registration below.